johanbissemattsson/bellarune/README.md

 3. Open build.gradle in Android Studio
 4. Select Build > Generate Signed APK (choose gvr when asked)

+!!!
+Seems to work best all from Android Studio now, so build and create signed apk in Android Studio!

 More info https://facebook.github.io/react-native/docs/signed-apk-android.html